kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/userflow/passcode/local/usage.md

 ## Overview

-- Component package: `app.feature.passcode`
+- Component package: `app.passcode`
-- DI integration: `app.di.feature.PasscodeModule`
+- DI integration: `app.di.PasscodeModule`

-The flow is pre-configured to effectively manage the app lifecycle through `app.feature.passcode.presentation.provide.PasscodeProvider`.
+The flow is pre-configured to effectively manage the app lifecycle through `app.passcode.presentation.provide.PasscodeProvider`.

-**Passcode settings** can be configured via `app.di.feature.PasscodeModule` which is pre-configured at the DI level `PasscodeModule`.
+**Passcode settings** can be configured via `app.di.PasscodeModule` which is pre-configured at the DI level `PasscodeModule`.

 ```kotlin
 val passcodeModule = module {